mopidy/mopidy-mpris/README.rst

 v1.2.0 (UNRELEASED)
 -------------------

-- Update tests to pass with Mopidy 1.0.
+- Update ``seeked`` event handler to accept the ``time_position`` keyword argument.
+Recent versions of Mopidy passes all arguments to event handlers as keyword arguments, not positional arguments.
+(Fixes: #12)

 - Update ``Seek()`` implementation to only pass positive numbers to Mopidy, as Mopidy 1.1 is stricter about its input validation and no longer accepts seeks